IuliiaKonovalova/e-commerce/README.md

 ### A Persona Summary of the customer

-The WoWder store is aimed at the diverse group of people considering their needs and wants.
-As all people have different needs and wants, the store provides for everyone the best possible service.
+The "WoWder" store is aimed at a diverse group of people considering their needs and wants.
+As everyone has different needs and wants, the store provides everyone the best possible service.
-The age criteria for the customers is stated as 18 and older.
-The emphasis was made on providing a good user experience for the customers by giving them the ability to find the products they are looking for, and give them all available options of these products, and offering the best possible service.
+The age criteria on this website are customers who are 18 and older.
+The emphasis was made on providing a good user experience for the customers by allowing them to find the products they are looking for, giving them all available options of these products, and offering the best possible service.

 ### A persona summary of the store personnel

-The Wowder store is aimed at the company that is interested in selling products online.
-It may be a small company, or a large one.
-The emphasis was made on providing a platform for any business that is interested in selling products online.
-Moreover, the potential growth of the company is taken into consideration.
+The "Wowder" store is aimed at companies interested in selling products online.
+It may be a small company or a large one.
+Moreover, the company's potential growth is considered by implementing full personnel functionality with the ability to render all data in the store, starting from cotegories and tags and finishing product inventory and orders.

 ### Strategy Trade-Off

-WoWder is difficult to compete online store with due to its wide variety of product offerings and low cost products.
+"WoWder" is an online store app that is challenging to compete with due to its wide variety of product offerings and low-cost products.

-- wide variety of product offerings;
+- a wide variety of product offerings;
 - product availability;
 - product quality;
 - product choice;